-1. Find a job or freelance work
+2. Find a job or freelance work

-Searching a job can be done online so we recommend that you start searching for a job before moving to Berlin.
+Searching for a job can be done online so we recommend that you start searching for a job before moving to Berlin.
 We have a guide with the most important job search engines in Germany.

-2. Check whether you need a visa
+3. Check whether you need a visa

 All non-EU citizens need a visa in order to work and live in Germany.
 Please read our overview guide for German visas for more information.

-3. Open a bank account
+4. Open a bank account

-There is no way to get around an old school checking account or Girokonto in Berlin.
+There is no way to get around an old-school checking account or Girokonto in Berlin.
 You need it for many payments and all salaries and fees are usually wired to your bank account.
 We have an overview of the best checking accounts.

-4. Find a short term rental
+6. Find a short-term rental

-5. Do your Anmeldung
+7. Do your Anmeldung

-You have to register your new address at the Bezirksamt latest 14 days after moving into you new apartment.
+You have to register your new address at the Bezirksamt latest 14 days after moving into your new apartment.
 The Anmeldung is necessary in order to open a bank account at many banks (but not all), for health insurance and most bureaucratic procedures.

-6. Get health insurance
+8. Get health insurance

-7. Find day care for your child
+9. Find daycare for your child

-8. Get liability insurance
+10. Get liability insurance

-9. Find a long term rental
+11. Find a long-term rental

-10. Transfer your driving license
+12. Transfer your driving license